Aalto University - Towards a Better World

 Aalto University is the leading university in Finland.
 With six schools, around 12,000 full-time degree students and 4,000 staff members, it is one of Finland's largest universities.
 The university holds the Triple Crown of accreditations – AACSB, AMBA, and EQUIS – an accolade shared by only 0.5% of universities worldwide.

 Aalto University is strongly future-oriented, while building on the combined 300-year history of three highly-regarded universities.
 The university was created in 2010 through the merger of Helsinki University of Technology (established 1849), Helsinki School of Economics (established 1904), and the University of Art and Design Helsinki (established 1871).

-The core of the Aalto University Otaniemi campus in Finland is a park campus more than 50 years old, which urban plan was the work of Alvar Aalto, and which contains individual buildings designed by him and other Finnish architects.
+Aalto University main campus is located in the city of Espoo, in the Greater Helsinki area in Finland.
+The core is a park campus more than 50 years old, which urban plan was the work of Alvar Aalto, and which contains individual buildings designed by him and other celebrated Finnish architects.

 Alvar Aalto (1898-1976) was one of the world’s greatest masters of modern architecture and design.
 He studied architecture at the former Helsinki University of Technology from 1916 to 1921.